 - Relevant: Monitor only the things that really matter, don’t waste time with indicators that do not contribute anything to your company.

-- Retention of talent
+Retention of talent

 Duration in the position

 Many employees losses are closely related to the time that they keep in the same position.
 If they feel they won’t be promoted, many employees tend to look for new opportunities outside of the company.
 You can calculate the average time it takes for an employee to ascend by counting the number of months it takes each employee with the same charge and dividing the result by the total number of employees in the company.

-This indicator measures the absences of employees due to delays, sick leave or excused or unexcused absences.
+Measure the absences of employees due to delays, sick leave or excused or unexcused absences.
 This indicator can help predict the numbers you could be expecting.
 Based on the average value of the hour worked the impact of absenteeism in the company’s costs can be quantified.

 Average time for recruitment

-This measures the time between the announcement of an employee who is leaving the company and another candidate is chosen and selected to replace him.
-It is possible to optimize the average time of each new hiring but be careful, many factors may be included here.
+Average time for recruitment measures the time between the announcement of an employee who is leaving the company and another candidate is chosen and selected to replace him.
+It is possible to optimise the average time of each new hiring but be careful, many factors may be included here.